Recycling Batteries - The Solution

-After being pulverised into pieces in a hammer mill, the resulting mix is processed through a sink-float tank type process to separate the lead and lead paste from the remaining materials.
-This process removes the lead, lead paste and acid for further treatment.
+After being pulverised into pieces in a hammer mill, the resulting mix is processed through a sink-float-tank-type process to separate the lead and lead paste from the remaining materials, for further treatment.

 The remaining material consists of PP, PVC, ABS, rubber and battery separators as well as residual trace amounts of lead and lead paste.
 This material is then ready to be processed in the Rotajet lead-acid separation and washing system.
 A breakdown of each stage can be seen below.

 RJ-PW/75sa – This specially designed rotary washer performs two simple tasks in one operation.
 Firstly, the sulphuric acid is neutralised by the caustic wash liquor used: the volume of caustic used is varied according to the pH present in the recirculation tank.
 Secondly, any remaining lead paste is removed by the washer to increase the purity of your resulting product.

 RJ-HKS-50 – A sink float tank is then used to remove contamination from PVC, ABS, rubber and battery separators which sink.
 The floating fraction remaining represents a high purity polypropylene stream which is moved via a screw auger to the next stage in the process.

 RJ-GR – This powerful granulator then acts as a final size-reduction stage, providing you with a uniform particle size suitable for reuse.